thomasstrassmann/dacapo/README.md

 **The project should give the user control over their own account and allow basic settings.**
 * As a user I can change my credentials, so that I can improve my security and update my username.
 * As a user I can register, sign in and logout, so that I can be a part of the DaCapo community and maintain my online status.
+* As a user I can edit my own profile, so that I can keep my details up to date.

 All user stories are must-haves for this project, as this is the minimum standard.